ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/how_to_restore_the_original_android_tv_system.md

 - Under normal circumstances, re-insert the USB hard disk and install it again.

 - If you cannot start the Armbian system from the USB hard disk again, connect the Amlogic s9xxx tv box to the computer monitor.
 If the screen is completely black and there is nothing, you need to restore the Amlogic s9xxx tv box to factory settings first, and then reinstall it.
 First download the [amlogic_usb_burning_tool](https://github.com/ophub/script/releases/download/dev/amlogic_usb_burning_tool_v3.2.0_and_driver.tar.gz) system recovery tool and install it.
-[A USB male-to-male data cable](https://user-images.githubusercontent.com/68696949/159267576-74ad69a5-b6fc-489d-b1a6-0f8f8ff28634.png), [A paper clip](https://www.ebay.com/itm/133577738858).
+Prepare a [USB dual male data cable](https://user-images.githubusercontent.com/68696949/159267576-74ad69a5-b6fc-489d-b1a6-0f8f8ff28634.png), Prepare a [paper clip](https://www.ebay.com/itm/133577738858).

 - Take x96max+ as an example.
-[Find the two short-circuit points on the motherboard](https://user-images.githubusercontent.com/68696949/110590933-67785300-81b3-11eb-9860-986ef35dca7d.jpg), [Download the Android TV firmware](https://user-images.githubusercontent.com/68696949/159267790-38cf4681-6827-4cb6-86b2-19c7f1943342.png).
+Find the two [short-circuit points](https://user-images.githubusercontent.com/68696949/110590933-67785300-81b3-11eb-9860-986ef35dca7d.jpg) on the motherboard, Download the [Android TV firmware](https://user-images.githubusercontent.com/68696949/159267790-38cf4681-6827-4cb6-86b2-19c7f1943342.png).

 ```
 Operation method: